anaurora/FlightDelayML/README.md

 3. Choose and build an appropriate regression model for this dataset to predict ArrDelay time in minutes.

 4. Choose and build alternative models and compare all models with various accuracy metrics.

+# Outcome:

+Based on the analysis, we have concluded that **Stochastic Gradient Descent Regression (Regularized with Elasticnet)** is the best choice for the prediction of arrival delays in this dataset.
+This can be shown by the following metrics:

+1) SGD Regression:
+*Mean Squared Error*: 164 i.e. *Root Mean Squared Error*: 12.81 minutes (average Arrival Delay Prediction error) ; *Coefficient of Determination*: 0.89

+2) Decision Tree Regression:
+*Mean Squared Error*: 184 i.e. *Root Mean Squared Error*: 13.57 minutes (average Arrival Delay Prediction error) ; *Coefficient of Determination*: 0.86

 **The algorithm runs in a Google Colaboratory environment (based on Jupyter notebooks), which is independent of the local machine.
 They are ipython notebooks and all you need is a browser to run them.**